strontic/strontic.github.io/xcyclopedia/library/igfxTray.exe-94CE60E4864942F14D34BE93FD8FE80B.md

 ## Possible Misuse

 *The following table contains possible examples of `igfxTray.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `igfxTray.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --